<img src="https://ws.zoominfo.com/pixel/20BaaYt5U7vKWlVNoJuI" width="1" height="1" style="display: none;">

-Except now you have to prove the value of content that still wields that new car smell—podcasting.
-Sure, it is fresh territory in the content marketing realm, but it’s come a long way from being an untraceable (aka unattributable) form of marketing.
+Except now you have to prove the value of content that still wields that new car smell — podcasting.
+Sure, it is new territory in the content marketing realm, but it’s come a long way from being an untraceable (aka unattributable) form of marketing.

-If you treat your B2B podcast like other content in your strategy, that has trackable data, you can easily show attribution and ROI to your higher-ups.
+If you treat your B2B podcast like other content in your strategy with trackable data, you can easily show attribution and ROI to your higher-ups.

 Before we dive into talking about metrics and results, let’s tell you a quick story about our founder, Lindsay...